Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Preview attributes

-To implement on-page editing functionality in your code, you need to add preview attributes to your HTML or JSX elements using the getPreviewUtils utility.
-These attributes enable the click-to-edit behavior that allows content editors to navigate directly from the preview to the corresponding field in the CMS editor.
+To implement on-page editing functionality in your code, add preview attributes to your HTML or JSX elements using the getPreviewUtils utility.
+These attributes enable the click-to-edit behavior that lets content editors go directly from the preview to the corresponding field in the CMS (SaaS) editor.

 Understand preview attributes (pa)

-The pa function (short for "preview attributes") enables visual editing in the CMS.
-When editors hover over elements with these attributes, they're highlighted to show they're editable.
-Clicking them jumps directly to the corresponding field in the CMS editor.
+The pa function (short for preview attributes) lets you edit visually in CMS (SaaS).
+When editors hover over elements with these attributes, the system highlights them to show they are editable.
+Clicking them jumps directly to the corresponding field in the CMS (SaaS) editor.

 Complete example

-import { contentType, damAssets, Infer } from '@optimizely/cms-sdk';
+import { contentType, damAssets, ContentProps } from '@optimizely/cms-sdk';

 import { RichText } from '@optimizely/cms-sdk/react/richText';